 Theft is one of the most common criminal charges in the Maryland court system.
 If you are facing theft charges in Maryland, it’s important to understand what lies ahead for you; namely, the penalties and what the State must prove to convict you of theft.
-We’ve compiled a list of 15 facts you need to know about theft crimes in Maryland.
+Baltimore criminal defense lawyer Randolph Rice has compiled a list of 15 facts you need to know about theft crimes in Maryland.

 Not all thefts are treated equally in the state of Maryland.
 Depending on how much a perpetrator steal, he may be looking at a few months in jail and a relatively small fine to decades in jail and tens of thousands of dollars in fines.